Annie Ilonzeh: Life and career

 In 2017, Ilonzeh had her first major film role, playing Kidada Jones in the biographical drama All Eyez on Me, about hip-hop artist Tupac Shakur.
-Later that year, appeared in the psychological thriller 'Til Death Do Us Part.
-In 2018, Ilonzeh appeared in the action thriller Peppermint, and was cast in a lead role on the ABC drama pilot Staties, which has yet to air as of October 2018.

-In 2018, Ilonzeh began portraying Emily Foster in Dick Wolf's Chicago franchise, first starring in Chicago Fire.
-On April 16, 2020, it was reported that NBC/Wolf Entertainment officials informed Ilonzeh that she would not be renewing her contract which led to her leaving the series shortly after two seasons.
+Later that year, she played the leading role in the psychological thriller film 'Til Death Do Us Part.
+The film was released on September 29, 2017 and grossed $3.5 million.
+Also that year she guest-starred in American Horror Story: Cult episode "Great Again".
+In 2018, Ilonzeh appeared in the action thriller Peppermint, and was cast in a lead role on the ABC drama pilot Staties, which was not picked up to the series.
+Later in 2018, Ilonzeh began portraying Emily Foster in Dick Wolf's Chicago franchise, first starring in Chicago Fire.
+She was in two seasons, departing following Season 7.
+In 2021 she starred in another unsold pilot, the drama Getaway for NBC.